yhlreporter/law-yao-hua/_posts/2026-06-25-why-I-made-fate-of-our-forests-and-what-i-learned.md

 _This post was [first published 17 April 2026](https://mapping.share.library.harvard.edu/posts/yao-hua-law/) on the Harvard Mapping Library blog and is republished here on 25 June 2026 with minor edits and updates._

+_Video of platform at the end of article_

 During my 9-month [Nieman Fellowship for Journalism at Harvard](https://nieman.harvard.edu/), I built -- as a side project -- an online platform for tracking forest reserve changes in Peninsular Malaysia.
 While the platform has some rough edges, it works and is ready to improve on user feedback.

 I have been mulling about this project when I was reporting for environmental newsroom [Macaranga](https://www.macaranga.org).
 Visiting the Harvard Map Collection spurred me into action.
 To my pleasant surprise, the Collection has land-use maps and atlas of 1970s Peninsular Malaysia that provided baselines for charting forest changes across decades.
 And I found a guide in librarian Belle Lipton.
 Chats with Belle kept me on course and shaped my design of the platform.